dwaggenspack/SUSPECT-Power/readme.md

 Application is laid out to resize for many different landscape sizes.
 Application allows for overflow scrolling on results panel without resizing the entire page to have to scroll where the map would not be visible.

 ### D. Thematic representation
-Plants are represented by CircleMarker symbols with colord dynamically chosen at application load from a preset array of colors.
+Plants are represented by CircleMarker symbols with colored dynamically chosen at application load from a preset array of colors.

 The radius of the CircleMarkers are based on the MegaWatt capacity of the plant scaled down to a radius between 4 and 12 using the d3.scaleSqrt() function and the d3.max and d3.min functions to find the maximum and minimum for the domains.